protocol/research-website/content/posts/202005-resnetlab-ieee-icbc/index.md

   IPNS gets its records propagated in the network using multiple routers.
 Today these are:

     - The DHT: the multi-hash of the public key of a peer is registered on the DHT to point to mutable content.
-    - libp2p PubSub (latest implementation is Gossipsub ([spec,](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) [techrep,](https://research.protocol.ai/posts/201912-resnetlab-launch/PL-TechRep-gossipsub-v0.1-Dec30.pdf) [recent talk](https://research.protocol.ai/posts/202004-matrix-virtual-meetup-gossipsub/))) is being used as a faster way to distribute IPNS records.
+    - libp2p PubSub — the latest implementation is Gossipsub ([spec,](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) [techrep,](https://research.protocol.ai/posts/201912-resnetlab-launch/PL-TechRep-gossipsub-v0.1-Dec30.pdf) [recent talk](https://research.protocol.ai/posts/202004-matrix-virtual-meetup-gossipsub/)) — is being used as a faster way to distribute IPNS records.
     - Rendezvous/Central record stores
 <p></p>